stefan-b-jakobsson/x16-upgrade/README.md

 Creators of package files are responsible to make sure that the firmware components in a package are compatible with each other.

+You can create your own package file with tools included in this project:

+- Type ```make latest``` in the project root folder.
+This command downloads the latest releases for the ROM, the VERA and the SMC, and builds a package of them

+- Type ```make package```in the project root folder.
+This opens up a GUI interface that lets you select each of the three firmware files manually, and build a package of them.
+The GUI inferface also supports downloading the latest releases from Github.

 More information on the package file format is found [here](doc/package-format.md).

 ## Package and Update Summary